DavidMorton/macbook12-audio-driver/info/notes.md

 Setting the bit from 0 to 2 to turn 0x10 back into a headphone.
 Seeing if this turns the headphones back on again.

+## 09-47

+Headphones not on again.
+But there's clicking.

+Turning back on gen automute speakers...